Nishantranaa/nish-david-jay/README.md

 The following are the services which he provides.

-Software development
-Application development
-SAP development and configuration services.
+Software development, Application development, SAP development and configuration services, Web portal and Android applications.
-Web portal,
-Android applications

 We are required to create our own Wordpress theme using a framework.
 This Git project repository includes all our group communication and information on this website project.